FreakFrakFrok/Raspicam/README.md

 - Go to interfacing options and make sure the camera option is enabled
 - From a console window install M4Box: "sudo apt-get install -y gpac"
 - From a console window run the following script to open a file explorer with admin privileges: "sudo pcmanfm"
-- Within the file explorer copy Edatasoluciones folder from your USB stick and paste it on Raspbian OS root folder: "/"
+- Within the file explorer copy Edatasoluciones folder from your USB stick and paste it on root folder: "/"
 - Within the file explorer move files with .service extension from "/Edatasoluciones/" and paste them on the following folder: "/lib/systemd/system/"
 - From a console window run the following script: "sudo python3 /Edatasoluciones/Edata_CamValidation.py"